antonixe/antonixe/README.md

-<h1 align="center">Hi 👋, I'm Anthony Khaoya</h1>
+<h1 align="center">Hi, I'm Anthony Khaoya</h1>
 <h3 align="center">A passionate frontend I am a highly motivated software engineer with a passion for creating efficient and effective solutions.
 With a strong background in programming languages and technologies, I have a proven track record of delivering high-quality software on time and within budget.
-I am always eager to learn new technologies and tackle challenging problems.
-When I'm not coding, you can find me hiking, reading, or trying out new recipes.</h3>
+I am always eager to learn new technologies and tackle challenging problems.</h3>

 - 🌱 I’m currently learning **cloud computing**